javasteve99/static-prototyping-framework/README.md

 Static Prototyping Framework
 ============================

 A template for rapid prototyping of static sites and applications.
-It's built on Jekyll and uses the HTML5 Boilerplate index.html and file structure, a modified subset of Twitter's Bootstrap CSS, and Sass with Bourbon mixins.
+It's built on Jekyll and uses the HTML5 Boilerplate index.html and file structure, a Sass port of Twitter's Bootstrap CSS, and thoughtbot's Bourbon Sass mixins.

 Jekyll
 ------